We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 People often ask how Lodge can be so cheap since it’s made in the USA, where labor and production costs are higher than places like China.

-The reason is that cast iron cookware is heavy, so shipping it across continents would be costly.
+One reason is that cast iron cookware is heavy, so shipping it across continents would be costly.
 It’s much cheaper for Lodge to make its cast iron skillets close to their primary customers, which reside in the United States.

 The price varies by collection and size.
 The Classic skillets are the least expensive, and Blacklock skillets are the most expensive.
 Chef Collection skillets fall in the middle.
+And, obviously, larger skillets are more pricey than smaller ones.

 To see current pricing for popular sizes of Lodge cast iron skillets, check out the following chart: